 GAA Season Heats Up as Munster Hurling Championship Enters Crucial Round 2

-The 2026 GAA season is now in full swing, with the provincial hurling and football championships capturing the sporting public's attention across Ireland as Round 2 of the Munster Senior Hurling Championship approaches this weekend.
+The 2026 GAA season is now in full swing, with the provincial hurling and football championships capturing the sporting public's attention across Ireland as Round 2 of the Munster Senior Hurling Championship approaches β a round that promises to deliver some of the most compelling hurling of the year, with Cork's title defence and Limerick's quest for redemption both on the line.

 Following a dramatic opening round on 19 April, which saw Clare defeat Waterford 2-33 to 4-21 and Cork edge out Tipperary 0-29 to 1-22 in a tightly contested encounter at FBD Semple Stadium in Thurles, the stakes are already high as teams look to establish their credentials in the province.